 “There’s someone writing!” he says, spooked.
 “It’s moving!”

 “Hey, keep your fingers on the planchette!”

-Both me and Iñaki walk up to stand over their shoulders.
-The planchette isn’t moving any longer, but it must have been one of the guys sliding it by mistake.
+Both me and Iñaki walk up to tower over their shoulders.
+The planchette is motionless.

 “If you don’t help them move it, Iñaki,” I say, “they’ll get bored and leave.
 Is that what you wanted?”

 Iñaki doesn’t answer, and instead he bends his long legs so that his hand can reach the planchette.
 He concentrates as he nudges the small board to make it spell out something.
 H-E-L-P.